A PDF version of this policy is at the bottom of the page.

 Students who are attending or seeking to attend courses who are not admitted are not subject to most admission and registration requirements.

-- Non-matriculated students may register for classes for two quarters without being admitted to the University.
+a.
+Non-matriculated students may register for classes for two quarters without being admitted to the University.
 Enrollment will open for these students two weeks before the first day of classes.
 Additional enrollment (excluding summer session) requires admission to the university.
 Summer session enrollment is open to matriculated and non-matriculated students.
 Non-matriculated students are not eligible to apply for financial aid.
 Any specific requirements for non-matriculated students will be identified during registration.

-- Running Start Program: Eastern is recognized as a Running Start institution by the Washington Department of Education.
+b.
+Running Start Program: Eastern is recognized as a Running Start institution by the Washington Department of Education.
 Eligible high school students may enroll in EWU courses on a full- or part-time basis to meet high school requirements and earn college-level credit.
 Students must meet the minimum admission criteria, which may include SAT or ACT scores.
 Further information is available through the Running Start Coordinator at EWU.

 2-4.
 Conditional Admission